-And if you choose any cardio workout (like this one on intervals) it will also guide you through the workout, here you can see the "outline" we will follow.
+And if you choose any cardio training (like this interval training) it will also guide you through the workout, here you can see the "scheme" that we will follow.

 The recommendation does not only include the type of exercise or the duration of the exercise, but also the heart rate zone or, in other words, the intensity to be applied.

 In the previous image you can see that we have a warm up in Z1-Z2, preparation for interval in Z3, 4 intervals of Z4-Z5 with recovery in Z3 and a cooling back to Z1-Z2.

 Let's say we opt for the interval cardio option and complete the workout.
 Are we done?
 Yes... or no. Now we have more suggestions in case we want to work out some more with core or mobility exercises.